Olona: From the Renaissance to the 17th century

-From 18th to 21st century
+From the 18th to the 21st century

 The aforementioned family-run craft activities then laid the foundations for the creation of the proto-industries.
 After 1820, the first proto-industrial activities started along the Olona began to exploit the motive power of the river by first purchasing, and then modifying in the most appropriate way, the water mills that for centuries were destined for the grinding of agricultural products.
 During the industrial development of the 19th century, many mills then became part of the proto-industrial establishments that were rising along the Olona.

 The industrialization of the shores of the Olona was therefore gradual, with entrepreneurs who preferred to exploit the plumbing of the ancient mills rather than set up new ones.
 In other words, the industry was born as a metamorphosis of part of the ancient mills.
 As a consequence, the greatest concentration of proto-industrial activities occurred in correspondence of the stretches of the river where the presence of milling plants was higher.

 The presence of the mills, the abundance of local labor, the existence of modern and important communication routes along the river, the presence of personalities in the area who had substantial capital to invest and the long craft tradition of the Olona Valley allowed the banks of the river to become one of the cradles of Italian industrialization.

 In the mid-19th century, the primitive proto-industrial activities then turned into industries in the modern sense of the word.
 In this context, the shores of the Olona saw the birth of the tela Olona.
 This factories, which was made for the first time in the textures of Fagnano Olona, had its most common application in the sailing field.
 To optimize the exploitation of the current, the wheels of the mills were replaced by the most modern and efficient hydraulic turbines, the installation of which caused the abandonment and demolition of the ancient water mills, now obsolete.

 With the aim of improving the flow of water and consequently increasing the efficiency of the milling plants and the efficiency of the turbines, the Olona riverbed was channeled and rectified in various sections with the elimination of natural meanders.
 The greatest number of rectification and canalization interventions was carried out between the 19th and 20th centuries along the stretches crossing Fagnano Olona, Legnano and Milan.

 In the second half of the 19th century, steam machinery appeared, while at the beginning of the following century the exploitation of electricity began.
 As a result, the driving force to move the machinery no longer came from the river and therefore the hydraulic turbines were gradually abandoned.
 In the first post-war period the need for electric current grew, and therefore the use of the old mill wheels returned to being economically convenient, even if only for small workshops.